Welcome to the first primary chapter of these C++ tutorials!

 Visual Studio produces the following error (your compiler may generate an error message with different wording):

-This is telling you that you have a syntax error on line 6: the compiler was expecting a semicolon before the return statement, but it didn’t find one.
-Although the compiler will tell you which line of code it was compiling when it encountered the syntax error, the omission may actually be on a previous line.
-In this case, the error is actually at the end of line 5 (the compiler didn’t discover the issue until line 6).
+The compiler is telling you that it encountered a syntax error on line 6: it was expecting a semicolon before the return statement, but it didn’t find one.
+Although the compiler will tell you which line of code it was compiling when it encountered the syntax error, the thing that needs to be fixed may actually be on a previous line.
+In this case, we’d conventionally place the semicolon at the end of line 5.

 Syntax errors are common when writing a program.
 Fortunately, they’re typically straightforward to find and fix, as the compiler will generally point you right at them.
 Compilation of a program will only complete once all syntax errors are resolved.